3rdstage/exercise/thirdstage.exercise.tycho/readme.md

 * The project need PDE nature.
 * The project doesn't need Maven nature.
 * For more on the structure of this project, refer http://git.eclipse.org/c/linuxtools/org.eclipse.linuxtools.git/tree/libhover/org.eclipse.linuxtools.cdt.libhover.glibc
+* Tycho automatically download necessary dependencies for the project from p2 repository!